tarunwadhwa13/Classified-ads-48/README.md

 ## Database

-MongoDB using the official MongoDB Node Driver
+MongoDB using the official MongoDB Node Driver. **Data model is really simplistic.
+I only used one table for Listings (or collection in NoSQL jargon) (added words and users with no relations)**

 ## Client data